niranjv/ml-notes/regression/README.md

  * In multiple linear regression, model coefficient of a covariate represents the average effect on response of increasing the covariate by one unit *while holding all other covariates fixed*

+### Problems

+* **Non-linearity** - Use residual plots to identify non-linearity in relationship between response & covariates (Residuals (Y-axis) vs. Fitted values (X-axis).
+There should be no discernable pattern.
+If non-linear pattern exists, use a non-linear transformation like `log(X)`, `sqrt(X)`, `X^2`, etc. on covariates.
+* **Correlated errors** - Std errors for model coefficients assume errors are uncorrelated.
+If errors are correlated, std errors of model coefficients will be underestimated and confidence/prediction intervals will be incorrectly narrower. usually occurs in time series data.
+To determine, plot residuals vs. observation (by time).
+There should be no discernable pattern.
+* **Non-constant variance of errors** - Std errors, confidence intervals & hypothesis tests assume constant variance of errors.
+Again, plot residuals vs. fitted values.
+If funnel shape, transform response with concave function like `log(Y)` or `sqrt(Y)`.
+In other cases, can use weighted least squares.
+* **Outliers** - Outlier := point far from the value predicted by model, i.e., response is unusual given covariates.
+To find outliers, plot residuals vs. fitted values.
+Alternatively, plot studentized residuals (residuals / std error) vs. fitted values.
+Points with |studentized residuals| > 3 are outliers.
+* **High leverage** - Points with unusual values for covariates.
+Can affect regression line.
+Use `leverage statistic` to identify high-leverage points.
+This statistic is always between `1` & `1/n` and average is always `(p+1)/n`.
+Plot studentized residuals vs. leverage.
+* **Collinearity** - 2 or more covariates are highly correlated.
+Increases std error of estimates of model coefficients and reduces power of hypothesis tests.
+Multicollinearity => 3 or more covariates are correlated.
+Use `variance inflation factor` to detect multicollinearity.
+To remove collinearity, drop of of the affected covariates or created a new covariates based on collinear covariates.

 ### References
 * An Introduction to Statistical Learning with Applications in R, James, Witten, Hastie, Tibshirani, Springer, 2017